What is Pony Club?

 Joint Vice Regal Patronage

-The joint Vice Regal Patrons of Pony Club NSW are Her Excellency the Honourable Margaret Beazley AO QC, Governor of New South Wales, and Mr Dennis Wilson.
+The joint Vice Regal Patrons of Pony Club NSW are the Governor of New South Wales Her Excellency the Honourable Margaret Beazley AC QC, and Mr Dennis Wilson.

 What happens at Pony Club?